 You should also be thinking about how you’ll be communicating your USPs to each persona.
 You should have a unique sales positioning statement per persona, which focuses on why that persona would benefit from your product or service.

-And, if you have a large database of contacts, the information you have collected over a period of time will help you to validate the elements of the buyer personas you are creating.
-If aspects of your buyer personas align with your actual customers, that’s a sign they are on the correct path.
+And, if you have an extensive database of contacts, the information you have collected over time will help you validate the elements of the buyer personas you are creating.
+If aspects of your buyer personas align with your actual customers, that's a sign they are on the correct path.

-Collect as much information as you can from your existing contacts; their industry, business, demographic, geographical location, experience, job function, business pains, and their day-to-day operations, as this will allow you to support the personas you are developing.
+Collect as much information as you can from your existing contacts.
+It is probably about their industry, business, demographic, geographical location, experience, job function, business pains, and day-to-day operations.
+This will allow you to support the personas you are developing.

 Research your personas